fivouris/l2pvp.fansPublic/README.md

 - killing spree rewards – strike down enemies and earn powerful bonuses
 - PvP title colors – customize your legacy based on PvP achievements
 - inactivity task always running, excluding inactive players from receiving rewards
+- chaotic farm monsters, reward all players for fighting them (reward doesn't split, it's the same for everyone)

 SKILLS & BALANCE
-- Real-time in-game balancer for fair class vs. class matchups.
+- real-time in-game balancer for fair class vs. class matchups
 - restoring life does not apply to monsters or bosses
 - the skill Might of Heaven has been updated to be usable on all types of mobs, not just undead ones
 - the skill Cancellation now removes buffs for 10 seconds, after which the buffs are automatically restored